ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 - Remove `references` if you don't intend to store IDs for future use (see [migration references](managing_migrations.md#references))
-- Remove `publicationDate`, `modificationDate`, `locationRemoteId`, as those are generated if not passed (just like in PHP API)
+- Remove `publicationDate`, `modificationDate`, `locationRemoteId`, as those are generated if not passed (like in PHP API)
 - Add [`actions`](data_migration_actions.md)
 - Add fields for other languages present in the system.

-Similarly, you can create update and delete operations. they're particularly useful combined with `match-property`.
+Similarly, you can create update and delete operations.
+They're particularly functional combined with `match-property`.
 This option is automatically added as part of `match` expression in the update/delete migration:

 ``` bash